monsterxx03/blog/content/posts/2017-10-14-aws-dms-restriction.md

 DMS support transform rules in table mapping, you can `add-prefix`, `remove-prefix`... on a table.

-But it doesn't support multiple transformations on same entity, means you can add a prefix and a sufix for a same table, and its doc doesn't mention it.
+But it doesn't support multiple transformations on same entity, means you can't add a prefix and a sufix for a same table, and its doc doesn't mention it.

 After contact AWS support engineers, they confirmed it, and saied: